SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   * ``"wt"``

   The interpolation scheme to be used in the simulation.
-  ``"wt"`` is for the timestep dependent field interpolation scheme decribed in `this paper <https://doi.org/10.1016/j.jcp.2020.109388>`_ .
+  ``"wt"`` is for the timestep dependent field interpolation scheme described in `this paper <https://doi.org/10.1016/j.jcp.2020.109388>`_ .

 .. py:data:: grid_length